Autodesk/vault-admin-tools/README.md

 Admin and Migration Tools for Autodesk® Vault

 ## What the tools are
-The tools provided here are command line utilities that are useful when setting up an Autodesk® Vault, administering it or migratiing data into a Vault.
+The tools provided here are command line utilities that are useful when setting up an Autodesk® Vault, administering it or migrating data into a Vault.

 | Utility Name | Purpose |
 | ------- | ------- |